Zero sound and higher-form symmetries in compressible holographic phases: Introduction and summary of results

 {}The applicability of the Luttinger theorem to non-zero density, compressible holographic phases of matter was investigated in a series of works \cite{Sachdev:2010um,Hartnoll:2010gu,Hartnoll:2010xj,Huijse:2011hp,Hartnoll:2011dm,Hartnoll:2011fn,Hartnoll:2011pp,Iqbal:2011bf,Huijse:2011ef}.
 In the absence of spontaneous breaking of the $0$-form $U(1)$ symmetry, the total density is the sum of the charge density in the bulk and of the black hole horizon.
 The Luttinger relation is most obviously recovered in cases when no charge is left on the horizon at zero temperature and all the density is carried by Fermi surface-forming bulk fermions \cite{Hartnoll:2010gu,Hartnoll:2010xj}.
 The charge of the horizon was correspondingly interpreted as `fractionalized', further motivated by the fact that the presence of a horizon is a holographic signature of the deconfinement of gauge fields \cite{Witten:1998zw,Aharony:2003sx}.

 {}The total boundary charge density in the family of holographic states considered in this work is always equal to the charge of the horizon, independently of whether the state exhibits a long-lived excitation at low temperatures or not.
-Assuming the boundary charge density can be understood from a Luttinger-type argument, this fact constitutes further confirmation that at zero temperature, the emergent anomalous higher-form symmetry discussed in this work for zero density states is absent at non-zero density.
 On the other hand, it remains unclear how the charge behind the horizon should be understood from the Luttinger perspective.
 In particular, one would like to ascertain whether an emergent symmetry can explicitly be identified (different than the one discussed in the context of this work) that would lend further support to the interpretation of such degrees of freedom as fractionalized \cite{Hartnoll:2011fn}.

 {} This would also presumably shed some light on the scaling theories that describe the infrared, low temperature dynamics of these states and the presence of large, anomalous dimensions for the charge density and current in the infrared effective theory \cite{Gouteraux:2014hca,Karch:2014mba,Davison:2018nxm} (see also \cite{LaNave:2019mwv} on the interpretation of these states as fractional electromagnetism).
 There is a long-standing debate on the origin of various scaling behaviours in transport observable in so-called strange metals, which are incompatible with conventional quantum critical scenarios and simple scale invariance (see \cite{Phillips:2022nxs} for a recent review).
 Identifying fractionalized excitations in holographic quantum critical metals would bring them a step closer to the unconventional quantum criticality of strange metals and theoretical models thereof based on fractionalized degrees of freedom and topological order \cite{Sachdev:2016qwg,Sachdev:2018ddg}.